CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/01gettingstartedwithpowerapp.md

     ![](images/hintextua.png)

 7. Change the **HintText** value of the Notes textbox to the below value.
+The value should be inside double quotes.

     ```
     My notes